dsgrid/dsgrid/docs/source/reference/architecture.rst

 Overview
 ========
-- Store project and dataset metadata in ArangoDB.
+- Store project and dataset metadata in SQLite.
-- Store dimension and dimension-mapping metadata and records in ArangoDB.
+- Store dimension and dimension-mapping metadata and records in SQLite.
 - Store dataset time-series data in Parquet files on a shared filesystem (e.g., Lustre, S3).
-- Store dependencies between registry components in an ArangoDB graph.
+- Store dependencies between registry components in SQLite.
-- Store version history of registry components in an ArangoDB graph.
+- Store version history of registry components in SQLite.
 - Load all data tables in Apache Spark and use its DataFrame API for queries.
 Convert to Pandas DataFrames for post-processing and visualizations.